 A financial wellness program demonstrates a commitment to the financial health of your current employees.
 When employees feel supported, they are more likely to stay loyal; 56% of employees say they feel positive about their employer when a financial wellness benefit was offered.
 And while the majority of employees prefer working from home, many positions can’t operate remotely.
 By integrating a financial wellness program into your benefits plan, you can retain talent even when working from home isn’t an option.

 In a job market fighting for top-tier talent, having a financial wellness program in your company’s benefit package can help set you apart from others.
 My Secure Advantage (MSA) is a national leader in financial wellness programs.
 MSA provides unbiased, personal finance coaching to thousands of MSA members each month through over 15,000 employer groups, companies and sponsors.
 MSA’s expertise meets its members’ unique needs and challenges by delivering multi-dimensional, scalable solutions.
 With over one million consultations complete, MSA equips and empowers its members to make sustainable behavior changes so they may achieve long-term financial well-being to improve their quality of life.
-74% of employees who use our services have reported an improvement on their financial well-being.

 My Secure Advantage helps top employers retain an outstanding workforce by addressing the financial needs of their employees.
 Contact us today for more information about our services and to receive a demonstration of our financial wellness programs.

 Employee Assistance Programs (EAPs) are well known for their abuse counseling services amongst other health, work and life-related issues, but perhaps one of the most utilized benefits and well-kept secrets is their financial counseling component.
 Why is financial counseling included?
 According to numerous studies, finances are the number one stressor in America, lying at the […]